deepak4566/OpenAI_Chatbot/README.md

 ## Greetings

-This work was made by vignesh.I am at right corner guy in red shirt between two idiots
+This work was made by vignesh